google/gcp_scanner/README.md

                         A path to config file with a set of specific resources to scan.
   -l {INFO,WARNING,ERROR}, --logging {INFO,WARNING,ERROR}
-                        Set logging level (INFO, WARNING, ERROR) -lf, --log-file       Save logs to logs.log file rather than displaying in console
+                        Set logging level (INFO, WARNING, ERROR) -ld LOG_DIRECTORY, --log-directory LOG_DIRECTORY
+                        Save logs to the directory specified rather than displaying in console

 Required parameters:
   -o OUTPUT, --output-dir OUTPUT